Ziad235/FederatedLearning-RA/README.md

-# The Effects of Using Synthetic Data in a Federated Learning Enviornment
+# The Effects of Using Synthetic Data in a Federated Learning Environmet

 ## Background Information